itaysnir/itaysnir.github.io/_posts/2024-05-20-pwncollege-dynamic-allocator-misuse.md

 Notice that because the `read` can only read up to 127 bytes, we wouldn't like to deal with large chunks, as they would require larger paddings.

 An interesting caveat I've encountered, was when the overwritten chunk was the head of the tcachebin, but there were no other chunks in it (meaning, its `next` was `NULL`, and the amount of total chunks within the bin was `1`).
 Because of the allocation at `step 3`, size of that bin was decreased to `0`.
 A libc optimization looks at the size of the bin within the `tcache_perthread_struct` before actually referencing the bin.
 In case it is `0`, it won't even access the `next` pointer.
-Hence, my exploit didn't work before adding the allocation of `slot[2]`.
+Hence, my exploit didn't work before adding the allocation and freeing of `slot[2]`.

 ```python
 def read(p, index, size, buf):